Helpful

 - 15

-In term four, term fees cover regular classes, as per the studio timetable, for students to learn their production routine/s, as well as all lessons and rehearsals at the theatre.
+In term four, term fees cover regular classes, as per the studio timetable, for students to learn their production routine/s, as well as all rehearsals at the theatre.

 All outstanding term fees must be paid prior to rehearsals unless a payment plan has been agreed upon.